GoogleChromeLabs/idlize/docs/IdleQueue.md

 The `IdleQueue` class is a helper that allows developers to implement the [*idle-until-urgent*](https://philipwalton.com/articles/idle-until-urgent/) pattern in their code.
 It's useful for apps that want to split up their logic into a sequence of functions and schedule them to run idly.

-This class offers a few benefits over regular usage of [`requestIdleCallback()`](https://developers.google.com/web/updates/2015/08/using-requestidlecallback):
+This class offers a few benefits over the regular usage of [`requestIdleCallback()`](https://developers.google.com/web/updates/2015/08/using-requestidlecallback):

 - The queue can be configured so all queued functions are guaranteed to run before the page is unloaded.
 - Queued tasks can be run immediately at any time.